whistlegraph/aesthetic-computer/README.txt

   - [] Add code-folding (check out origami or vimdiff mode?)

 *** micro ***
-  - [-] Implement a `boot` command that will begin the rebuild process from the docker container / or it could be an emacs command even...
+  - [] Autogenerate local ssl certificates when first building / booting if they are not present in ssl-dev/.
   + Done
+  - [x] Implement a `boot` command that will begin the rebuild process from the docker container / or it could be an emacs command even.
   - [x] Make the `source` open the readme by default.
   - [x] Take out emacs support and instead connect to the running container from some sub-buffers in an emacs